 Lack of Bowel Movements

-There are various things dog owners can do at home to shorten recovery times and grant healing.
-Monitoring and careful observation are keys to an uneventful recovery.
+Generally, dogs that were neutered and had an undescended testicle (cyptorchidism) undergo a more extensive (and expensive!) surgery, therefore recovery times may bit a bit longer.
+There are various things dog owners can do at home to shorten recovery times and assist with healing.
+Monitoring and careful observation are the two main keys to an uneventful recovery.
 Anything abnormal should be reported to the vet promptly.

-© 2009 Adrienne Janet Farricelli
+© 2009 Adrienne Farricelli

 Multiman on February 04, 2011: